President Obama surprises Chicago youth football team, drops in on small business owners' meeting

-CHICAGO -- President Barack Obama made a surprise Chicago appearance at the South Shore Brew coffee shop Tuesday afternoon.
+CHICAGO (WLS) -- Former President Barack Obama made a pair of surprise appearances on Chicago's South Side Tuesday afternoon.

-The former president dropped in on a meeting between members of his foundation and South Side small business owners discussing ways to boost in tourism from the Obama Presidential Center.

-Mister Obama said he wanted to thank them for working with them to bring the center to the South Side.
+"I told you I was coming by, coach!
+You didn't believe me!"
+Obama said, laughing.

 .